public final class Schedulers extends Object

 annotation.

-When the Scheduler.Worker
+When the Scheduler.Worker is disposed,

 the underlying worker can be released to the cached worker pool in two modes: